Tools to Accurately Assess ProliferationDownload PDF ▸

 Interaction of NPM with FOXM1 modulates both the level and localization of FOXM1.
 Overexpression of NPM results in increased cell growth and proliferation.

-Western blot analysis of whole cell lysates probed with Mouse Anti-ROCK1 Antibody (VMA00614) followed by detection with HRP conjugated Goat Anti-Mouse IgG (1/10,000, STAR207P) and visualized on the ChemiDoc MP with 11 second exposure.
+Western blot analysis of whole cell lysates probed with Mouse Anti-ROCK1 Antibody (VMA00614) followed by detection with HRP conjugated Goat Anti-Mouse IgG (1/10,000, STAR207P) and visualized on the ChemiDoc MP Imaging System with 11 sec exposure.
 Arrow points to ROCK1 (molecular weight 185 kDa).

 ROCK1 is a serine⁄threonine kinase that acts as a downstream effector of Rho.
 It is a key regulator of the actin cytoskeleton, cell polarity and cancer cell invasion.
 Activation of ROCK has been implicated in tumor formation in mice due to its importance in the maintenance of actomyosin contractility and cell proliferation regulation.

 Strong evidence also suggests a role for ROCK in glucose metabolism.
 Major downstream ROCK1 substrates include DAPK3, FHOD1, GFAP, JIP3, LIMK1, LIMK2, MLC, PFN1, and PPP1R12A.
 ROCK-1 is a direct cleavage substrate of activated caspase-3.

 Applications: Immunoprecipitation, Western Blotting

 Related Products: Antibodies for kinase research